 Q: Can you describe the kids who take Arabic at BU?

 Between 100 and 200 students per year take Arabic at BU.
 The program is known for its camaraderie: the work is tough, and committed students develop a real sense that “we’re all in it together.”
 Our students do homework in pairs or groups and contribute to a warm, non-judgmental atmosphere in class.
 There are student blogs in Arabic, skits, presentations, and lots of extracurricular opportunities.
 There’s usually a final party and talent show.
 It’s inspiring to see how quickly our students progress – and how much fun they have.

 Q: How fast will I progress?

-A: Amazingly fast.
-By the end of first semester, you will be able to conduct a simple interview with a native speaker of Arabic, in person or via Skype.
-You’ll also be able to give a presentation in Arabic introducing yourself, your family and friends, your hometown, and your hobbies.
+Amazingly fast.
+By the end of first semester, you will be able to conduct a simple interview with a native speaker.

 Q: Will I become fluent in Arabic?

-A: We can’t guarantee fluency – that depends on how hard you study!
-But we can tell you that our four-year program, combined with a summer or semester in the Arab world or in a summer program such as Middlebury, can bring you to advanced proficiency by graduation if you are committed and work hard.
+We can’t guarantee fluency – that depends on how hard you study!
+But we can tell you that our four-year program, combined with a summer or semester in the Arab world or in an intense summer program, can bring you to advanced proficiency by graduation if you are committed and work hard.

 Q: Where can I study abroad?